sandmor/integrisoft/README.md

 ## 📄 License

-Distributed under the MIT License.
+Distributed under the Mozila Public License (MPL) Version 2.0.
 See [LICENSE](LICENSE) for more information.